Conveniently located to serve Gilbert & Chandler, AZ

 Treatments to Reduce Tooth Sensitivity

-Mesa dentists Dr. LeSueur, Dr. Glenn LeSueur, and Dr. Dodaro may recommend the following treatments for your sensitive teeth:
+Our Mesa dentists may recommend the following treatments for your sensitive teeth:

-Desensitizing toothpaste – Regular brushing with a desensitizing toothpaste can help eliminate the pain you are experiencing.
+- Desensitizing toothpaste – Regular brushing with desensitizing toothpaste can help eliminate the pain you are experiencing.

-Cover exposed root surfaces – Dr. LeSueur, Dr. Glenn LeSueur, and Dr. Dodaro may use a special sealant to cover any exposed tooth roots which are causing your sensitivity
+- Cover exposed root surfaces – Dr. Glenn LeSueur may use a special sealant to cover any exposed tooth roots that are causing your sensitivity.

-If none of these treatments help eliminate your sensitive teeth, then Dr. LeSueur, Dr. Glenn LeSueur, and Dr. Dodaro may recommend a root canal to remove any tooth pulp problems which may be causing your sensitivity.
+If none of these treatments help eliminate your sensitive teeth, then we may recommend a root canal to remove any tooth pulp problems that may be causing your sensitivity.